 Going into the ‘Lifetime’ panel, we can also set the ‘Alpha’ of the particles (their transparency) to a gradient.
 This means that the particles will fade out over time so they don’t disappear abruptly at the end.

 And there you have it!
 You’ve successfully changed the weather (and you didn’t even have to do a rain dance).
-Had fun with this effect?
+Had fun following along with this snow VFX tutorial?
 Check out some of the other tutorials over on the FXhome YouTube channel.